 attacked demonstrators in L.A.; the DREAMer movement; and the Silicon Valley FWD.US organization.

-the Electorate in Key States, Partnership for a New American Economy, October, 2014, 16 pp.
+in Key States, Partnership for a New American Economy, October, 2014,

-Asian and Hispanic voters succeed them and in the process reshape future U.S. presidential elections.
-There are more than
+and Hispanic voters succeed them and in the process reshape future U.S. presidential elections.
+There are more than 13.2 million

-13.2 million unregistered Hispanic and Asian voters in the United States, with strong concentrations in key presidential election
+unregistered Hispanic and Asian voters in the United States, with strong concentrations in key presidential election states

 and become eligible to vote and nearly 8.2 million Hispanic and Asian citizens will turn 18 years old.
 If Hispanic and Asian